tiggerbob/PWSH-Comp.-Club-Problems-24-25/The Zypher's Cyphers/README.md

+## The Zypher's Cyphers

-Problem Description
+# Problem Description

 In the distant future, a group of astronauts is exploring a newly discovered planet named Astron.
 During their exploration, they have encountered an alien species known as the Zyphers, who communicate using special symbols in the form of numbers.
 The Zyphers' communication consists of sequences of numbers, but they only use two distinct symbols: 1 and 0.
 Every sequence of 1's and 0's represents a unique message from the Zyphers.
 Your task is to decode the messages.
-A valid message is a sequence of 1's and 0's that contains:
+A valid message is a sequence of 1's and 0's that contains: <br>

-At least one 1 and at least one 0.
+*At least one 1 and at least one 0.
-The message should not start or end with more than one 0 or 1 (no consecutive 0's or 1's at the beginning or end).
+*The message should not start or end with more than one 0 or 1 (no consecutive 0's or 1's at the beginning or end).
-Given a set of messages, you need to find:
+*Given a set of messages, you need to find:

 The number of valid messages.
 The number of invalid messages.